Why Company Pension Plans Don’t Make Sense in Germany

 In addition, consider the following:

-2. As the value of your house will grow over the long run, it creates a great store of wealth for emergencies, to make the house old-age proof, or to bequeath.
+1. As the value of your house will grow over the long run, it creates a great store of wealth for emergencies or to bequeath.

-3. Finally, your home is secure.
+2. Finally, your home is secure.
 Rent increases can’t force you to leave.
-You can raise a family there, or just grow old.
+You can raise a family there or grow old.
 You paint the interior walls however you like!

 The best strategy for you